Trovemaster/TROVE/docs/source/theory.rst

 If the kinetic and potential energy operators cannot be expanded in a Taylor series then a different approach is required.
 This is the case for molecules with a large amplitude degree of freedom for example inversion in ammonia or torsional motion in ethane.
 This degree of freedom will be labelled as coordinate :math:`\rho`.

 The method TROVE uses to handle this case is the Hougen-Bunker-Johns or HBJ approach.
 A grid of equidistant values along :math:`\rho` is introduced.
 Each point of this grid is called a reference configuration.
 The remaining :math:`3N-7` small amplitude vibrational coordinates are then defined as displacements from this configuration.
 At each grid point along :math:`\rho` all relevant functions are expanded in terms of the small amplitude coordinates :math:`\xi_n`.
 The steps given above for expanding the kinetic energy operator in either linearized or geometrically defined coordinates are carried out at each grid point along :math:`\rho`.
-The details are given in the TROVE paper [2]_.
+The details are given in the TROVE paper [TROVE]_.

 Expansion of the Potential Energy Function